-The use of multiple transmit antennas is known to improve the capacity and reliability of wireless communication links.
-The two common techniques for exploiting this multiple input single output (MISO) channel are space time coding, and beamforming (BF).
+The use of multiple transmit and receive antennas is known to improve the capacity and reliability of wireless communication links.
+The two common techniques for exploiting this multiple input multiple output (MIMO) channel are space time coding, and MIMO precoding.
 Space time coding is a technique that allows for spatial diversity without any channel state information (CSI) in the transmitter.
-On the other hand, when perfect CSI is available, the standard technique is to apply BF, i.e., perform spatial matched filtering.
+On the other hand, when perfect CSI is available, the standard technique is to use MIMO precoding algorithms, such as beamforming.
 These two strategies are based on two extreme assumptions on the availability of CSI at the transmitter side.
-In many practical applications only partial CSI is available, in which case it is not clear what the optimal transmit strategy is [1].
+In many practical applications only partial CSI is available, in which case it is not clear what the optimal transmit strategy is.

-The capacity achieving transmit technique in MISO channels with additive Gaussian noise is signaling using random Gaussian vectors.
+The capacity achieving transmit technique in MIMO channels with additive Gaussian noise is signaling using random Gaussian vectors.
 The strategy is therefore defined by the covariance matrix of these vectors.
 The eigenvectors of this matrix can be visualized as the directions in which the transmitter signals.
 Due to its importance, the optimization of the covariance has been extensively studied.
 Different optimization criteria were considered, as well as different models for the CSI.
 Most of the research in this area is devoted to stochastic models of the CSI, i.e., scenarios in which the transmitter has access to the statistics of the channel.
 Typically, the channel is modelled as a complex normal random vector with known mean and covariance.
-In this stochastic CSI model, the conditional mutual information (conditioned with respect to the channel) is also a random quantity and must be treated appropriately, either by considering its ensemble average known as the ergodic capacity, or by considering its cumulative distribution function (CDF) via the outage mutual information.
-One of the first papers in this field is [1].
+In this stochastic CSI model, the mutual information is also a random quantity and must be treated appropriately, either by considering its ensemble average known as the ergodic capacity, or by considering its cumulative distribution function (CDF) via the outage mutual information.
+One of the first papers in this field is [1] where a multiple input single output (MISO) channel was considered.
 In this work, the structure of the optimal transmit strategy in the sense of maximizing the ergodic capacity was derived.
 The basic result was that if a non zero mean is available then the optimal strategy is to transmit in its direction and uniformly in all other directions.
 If a non trivial covariance matrix is available, then the optimal strategy is to transmit along its eigenvectors.
-An extension of this work was presented in [2] where conditions for the optimality of beamforming (BF) in rank one Ricean multiple input multiple output (MIMO) systems were found in closed form.
+An extension of this work was presented in [2] where conditions for the optimality of beamforming (BF) in rank one Ricean MIMO systems were found in closed form.
 In [3, 4] the ergodic capacity and the outage mutual information were derived analytically and the optimal transmit strategies were found numerically.
 One of the interesting results was that a system which switches between BF and uniformly transmitting in all directions is close to optimal.
 The impact of correlation between the antennas and more details on the optimal power allocation strategies for maximizing the ergodic capacity were discussed in [5].
 Recently, in [6], the outage capacity with no available CSI was analyzed.
 A competing stochastic CSI model was introduced in [7] where the channel was modelled using the probability distribution function of the phase shifts between the antennas.
 Similarly to the previous references, here too the ergodic capacity was optimized.